IBTTA-Blockchain-Working-Group/Lab-Group/docs/README.rst

 deactivation of contracts from the mobile wallet to prevent loss of control of the underlying asset.

+* Notes: Each contract can dis-allow modifications to its internal fields based on the definition of an owner or the maximum block number before with modifications can be performed on the contract.
+These allow a contract to have a sense of finality and transfer assets as needed. *

 IBTTA Blockchain Challenges
 ---------------------------------
 The figure below presents an understanding of the challenges for promoting and adopting blockchain solutions within IBTTA.